-The Groundwater User shall provide the District with a copy of the - The Groundwater User shall provide the District with a copy of the certification and the totalizer reading following the repairs.
+The Groundwater User shall provide the District with a copy of the certification and the totalizer reading following the repairs.

 07 Sealing of flow meters -

 Flow meters may be sealed by the District to prevent tampering.

 The District may consider whether to seal a flow meter when circumstances indicate doing so may cause unnecessary inconvenience for the Groundwater User or the District.